-In addition to NAPO’s numerous legislative victories, the following list includes areas where NAPO continues to fight for America’s law enforcement officers and increased public safety:
+In addition to NAPO’s numerous legislative victories, there are many areas where NAPO continues to fight for America’s law enforcement officers:

-- Full funding for vital state and local law enforcement assistance programs through the Departments of Justice and Homeland Security, particularly the Community Oriented Policing Services (COPS) Hiring Program, Byrne-Justice Assistance Grant (Byrne-JAG) Program, and Bulletproof Vest Partnership (BVP) Grant Program
+- Full funding for vital state and local law enforcement assistance programs through the Departments of Justice and Homeland Security, particularly the Community Oriented Policing Services (COPS) Hiring Program, Byrne Justice Assistance Grant (Byrne-JAG) Program, Bulletproof Vest Partnership (BVP) Grant Program, and MIOTCRA

 - Protection of officers’ pension, healthcare, and Social Security benefits

 - Increased access to mental health treatment for individuals who come into contact with the criminal justice system and training for officers who encounter mentally ill offenders

 - Officer-worn body camera policies and funding